Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Generalization: Structural Safety in High-Stakes Domains

 \section{Generalization: Structural Safety in High-Stakes Domains}

 While this study utilizes polyphonic music as a primary case study due to its complex, multi-modal nature, the proposed \textit{Smart Embedding} framework offers a fundamental solution for \textit{High-Stakes AI Domains} (e.g., Autonomous Driving, Legal Reasoning, and Robotics).
-In this section, we formalize the generalization of our findings via Transversality Theory, proving that our block-diagonal inductive bias provides mathematical guarantees against model collapse.
+In this section, I formalize the generalization of my findings via Transversality Theory, proving that my block-diagonal inductive bias provides mathematical guarantees against model collapse.